soraxas/firmware/README.md

 This is a fork of [UHK firmware](https://github.com/UltimateHackingKeyboard/firmware).
 This custom firmware provides extended macro action support.
 Namely, we allow a set of simple commands to be used in text macro actions.
 Commands are denoted by a single dolar sign  as a prefix.
 Currently, only oneliners are supported (since we need to respect action indexing of macro player).

+## Compatibility

+This firmware is 100% compatible with original unmodified agent.
+All you need is to flash the modified firmware.
+Configurations won't get lost in case you decide to switch back to official firmware, or if you then again flash the modified version too, since config formats were not altered in any way.

 ## Example
 For instance, if the following text is pasted as a macro text action, playing the macro will result in toggling of fn layer.